-POSITION SUMMARY: The Mountains to Sound Greenway is one of the nation’s newest National Heritage Areas, so designated by Congress in March 2019.
-We are seeking a savvy and creative communications professional who can help leverage this new recognition to raise community awareness of the Greenway and engage many more people in long-term stewardship of and advocacy for this special place.
+POSITION SUMMARY: The Mountains to Sound Greenway is one of the nation’s newest National Heritage Areas.
+We are seeking a savvy and creative communications professional with experience in brand development and communications strategy who can help leverage this new recognition to raise public awareness of the Greenway and build greater support for this special place.

-The Communications Manager leads all aspects of the Mountains to Sound Greenway Trust’s communications program to promote our work, and to build public support for and public engagement in the newly designated Mountains to Sound Greenway National Heritage Area.
-The Communications Manager is responsible for designing and implementing communications strategies for the organization and its priority initiatives, planning and delivering content for all Greenway print and digital communication channels, supervising a Communications Associate/Coordinator, and working closely with colleagues and partners to produce, curate, and share compelling stories with our large and growing audience.
+The Communications Manager supervises all aspects of the Mountains to Sound Greenway Trust’s communications program to promote our work, and to expand public support for and public engagement in the newly designated Mountains to Sound Greenway National Heritage Area.
+The Communications Manager is specifically responsible for developing and implementing branding and communication strategies for the Greenway Trust, the new National Heritage Area, and related Greenway initiatives.
+The Communications Manager supervises a Communications Coordinator and works closely with colleagues and partners to produce, curate, and share compelling stories with our large and growing audience.

-The right candidate knows how to design and implement effective communications strategies and has a passion for storytelling as a means to raise awareness and support for a mission-driven organization.
-This position is ideal for a creative, collaborative, organized, and mission-driven person who embraces both planning and doing, and who relishes the challenge of being part of a small organization with big stories to share.
+The right candidate has a passion for developing authentic brand and communications strategies that help boost the impact of a mission-driven organization.
+This position is ideal for a creative, collaborative, and mission-driven person who embraces both strategy and implementation, and who relishes the challenge of being part of a small organization with big stories to share.
 The Communications Manager is a full-time position with professional development opportunities within the organization.

-The Mountains to Sound Greenway Trust has a unique and influential voice in the region’s environmental community that bridges differences and emphasizes common ground.
-As a coalition-based nonprofit, the Greenway Trust partners closely with a wide array of government, business, nonprofit, and citizen groups who span the region’s geographic, political, and social spectrum.
+The Mountains to Sound Greenway Trust has a unique and influential voice in the region’s environmental community as a coalition-based organization that bridges differences and emphasizes common ground.
+The Greenway Trust partners closely with a wide array of government, business, nonprofit, and citizen groups who span the region’s geographic, political, and social spectrum.
 Our voice and actions reflect our values as an organization: trusted, inclusive, collaborative, positive, pragmatic, and impactful.

-- Design and implement communications strategies to promote major Greenway initiatives and programs such as Savor Snoqualmie Valley and Upper Yakima Basin collaborative work.
-Communications strategies will define clear, mission-relevant messaging and leverage web, print, and social media channels to help achieve initiative and program objectives.
+- Design and implement complementary communications strategies to promote other major Greenway initiatives and programs such as Savor Snoqualmie Valley, Upper Yakima Basin collaborative work, environmental education, and habitat restoration.

-- Supervise Communications Associate/Coordinator: Guide and oversee work of the Communications Associate/Coordinator (position currently open.)
+- Supervise Communications Coordinator: Guide and oversee work of the Communications Coordinator who produces much of the Greenway’s communications content.
 Provide mentorship for professional development.

-- Manage external communications support: Manage relationships and contracts for external communications support such as public relations firms, freelance writers/photographers, etc.
+- Manage external communications support: Manage relationships and contracts for external communications support, e.g., public relations firms, freelance writers/photographers.

-- Strengthen media relations: Work with the media to strengthen the Greenway Trust’s reputation for thoughtful, positive leadership.
+- Cultivate strong media relations: Work with the media to strengthen the Greenway Trust’s reputation for thoughtful, positive leadership.
 Maintain strong press contacts and increase coverage of Greenway stories.

 - Serve as a brand champion and steward: Ensure consistent branding and communications styles across all programs and platforms.
 Provide clear internal standards, parameters, and training for staff, volunteers, and coalition members.
 Refine and enforce design guidelines.

-- Represent the Greenway Trust at outreach and community events as needed.
+- Serve as spokesperson and ambassador: Represent the Greenway Trust at outreach and community events as needed.

 - Other tasks as assigned.